-Our operations are organized into three principal business segments: (i) Hospitality, which includes our hotel properties and the results of hotel operations; (ii) Entertainment, previously referred to as Opry and Attractions, which includes our Grand Ole Opry assets, WSM-AM and our Nashville attractions; and (iii) Corporate and Other, which includes corporate expenses.
-These three business segments - Hospitality, Entertainment, and Corporate and Other - represented approximately 91%, 9%, and 0%, respectively, of our total revenues for 2015.
+Our operations are organized into three principal business segments: (i) Hospitality, which includes our hotel properties and the results of hotel operations, as well as our investment in the Gaylord Rockies joint venture; (ii) Entertainment, which includes our Grand Ole Opry assets, the Ryman Auditorium, WSM-AM and our other attractions, which will include a new Times Square entertainment venue scheduled to open in second quarter 2017 and a new downtown Nashville entertainment venue anticipated to open in 2018; and (iii) Corporate and Other, which includes corporate expenses.
+These three business segments - Hospitality, Entertainment, and Corporate and Other - represented approximately 90%, 10%, and 0%, respectively, of our total revenues for the fiscal year ended December 31, 2016.

-Financial information by business segment and for each of our Gaylord Hotels properties as of December 31, 2015 and for each of the three years in the period then ended appears in Item 6, "Selected Financial Data," Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations," and in the Financial Reporting by Business Segments note (Note 13) to our consolidated financial statements included in this Annual Report on Form 10-K.
+Financial information by business segment and for each of our Gaylord Hotels properties as of December 31, 2016 and for each of the three years in the period then ended appears in Item 6, "Selected Financial Data," Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations," and in "Note 14 - Financial Reporting by Business Segments" to our consolidated financial statements included in this Annual Report on Form 10-K.